Will Robots Ever Control the Sporting World?

 It means that robots can do the jobs no human wants to do, while those humans can be moved on to other, better jobs.
 The advancement of robotics also helps us in many other ways.

 Cutting-edge robots mean we can advance the field of artificial organs.
 It means we can provide healthcare, transplants and prosthetics to those in need.
-It also means we get to watch a lot of cool robot football matches, boxing fights (Real Steal, anyone?) and ping pong competitions.
+It also means we get to watch a lot of cool robot football matches, boxing fights (Real Steel, anyone?) and ping pong competitions.

 Just leave the professional Scrabble tournament for the humans.